imoran/Calendarly/README.md

 * Vanilla JavaScript
 * Moment.js for time/date manipulation (this is a maybe, just listing it in case!)
 * Webpack to bundle and serve up the various scripts.
+* `Google Calendar API` to sync the created appointments through their Gmail account.

 ## Implementation timeline